-Thousands march in Hong Kong against China "repression" after grim 2018
+Thousands march in Hong Kong against China 'repression' after grim 2018

 These include the jailing of activists, a ban on a pro-independence political party, the de facto expulsion of a Western journalist and barring democracy activists from contesting local elections.

-The New Year’s day march, which organisers said drew 5,800 people, included calls to restart stalled democratic reforms and to fight “political repression” from Beijing.
+The New Year’s day march included calls to restart stalled democratic reforms and to fight “political repression” from Beijing.

 “Looking back at the year that passed, it was a very bad year ...
 The rule of law in Hong Kong is falling backwards,” said Jimmy Sham, one of the organisers.